The Big Picture On Squatters Rights:

 As a general rule, it’s worth calling the police and demanding that they remove trespassers.
 Property owners can reacquire possession of their property by having the occupant arrested for housebreaking and changing the locks.

-If the trespassers go willingly, great.
-If they claim squatters rights, the police may tell you to go through the eviction process.
+Suppose the trespassers go willingly; great.
+If they claim squatters’ rights, the police may tell you to go through the eviction process.

-Squatters often claim tenants’ rights by asserting they have paid rents, have a signed lease agreement (typically fraudulent), or made an oral agreement with the owner substituting rent payments for performing improvements on the property.
+Squatters often claim they are tenants, asserting they have paid rent, have a signed lease agreement (typically fraudulent), or made an oral agreement with the owner, substituting rent payments for performing improvements on the property.

-In some cases, property owners resort to “cash for keys” to remove squatters.
-But that simply encourages squatters to keep pulling this stunt in the future.
+Property owners sometimes resort to “cash for keys” to remove squatters.
+However, this simply encourages squatters to continue pulling this stunt in the future.

 What Not to Do While Getting Rid of Squatters